Mount Vernon Columbarium: History

-Plans to expand the columbarium, adding five new clsuters of columbaria containing 7,920 additional niches for storing urns containing ashes were announced on 1 November 1981 by then Minister for the Environment Ong Pang Boon.
+Plans to expand the columbarium, adding five new cluster of columbaria containing 7,920 additional niches for storing urns containing ashes were announced on 1 November 1981 by then Minister for the Environment Ong Pang Boon.
 The expansion had been partially completed by January 1983, with 704 more niches ready for use.
 The extension cost $1.1 million, and added 5,280 more niches to the columbarium.
 The ability for families to choose which niches they preferred was implemented on 23 December 1983, as some families considered lower niches to be "unfavourable" as they might be touched by brooms while sweeping and might attract more dust.
 Another extension began construction in June 1985 and ended in September, comprising two clusters of columbaria, adding 2,112 single niches.
 An extension, which was completed in November 1987, comprised a two-level "church-style" building and a nine-storey Chinese pagoda, and added 13,230 more niches.
 The pagoda mainly housed niches for Buddhists and Taoists, while the "Church-style" building mainly housed niches for Christians.

 Twenty-two funeral parlours were opened in January 2004, which were equipped with multiple facilities, such as DVD machines, amplifiers, speakers, sofa sets, flat-screen TV sets, and kitchenettes.
 The parlours were operated by Casket Fairprice, a funeral services provider.

 In February 2003, the Urban Redevelopment Authority announced that Mount Vernon Columbarium, along with Bidadari Cemetery, would be closed in 2005 to make way for future residential developments in the area.
 The complex would be replaced by a complex in Mandai, which would be ready in early 2004.
 By then, the new complex would be the only operating crematorium.
 In May, it was announced that the crematorium in the complex would close on 30 June 2004.
 The crematorium in Mandai opened on 1 July, replacing Mount Vernon as the only operating crematorium.